Rift Valley fever

 - How many houses have insect screens on the windows and doors?

-- What are the community’s habits, practices and beliefs about caring for and feeding sick people?
+- What are the community’s habits, practices and beliefs about handling and slaughtering animals, especially animals that are sick or dead?

 - Is a social mobilization or health promotion programme in place?

-- Are rumours or is misinformation about Rift Valley fever spreading in the community?
+- Are there rumours or misinformation about Rift Valley fever?
+What are the rumours?

 Volunteer actions